LuvDaSun/SkiffaGenerator/README.md

 You probably want to build The project via `npm --workspaces run build`.
 This is automatically done before testing and packaging.

-> instead of using `--workspaces` you can also use `-ws` we will be using the full names as they make more clear wha they are doing.
+> instead of using `--workspaces` you can also use `-ws` we will be using the full names as they make more clear what they are doing.

 ## Publishing